Monica (Monica and Friends): Monica Teen

 Monica is one of the main protagonists of the spin-off Monica Teen, published since 2008 by MSP and Panini Comics.
 In this Japanese-style comic-manga Monica and her friends are now 15 years old and go to school at Limoeiro High (literal translation: Lemon Tree High).
-The very first edition shows a drastic change in Monica and her friends since childhood when they were 7 years old.
-Monica is self-confident and no longer gets tormented by the boys in Lemon Street, although she is still strong, short-tempered and her buckteeth and hair stay the same, although her hair gets longer.
+The very first edition shows a drastic change in Monica and her friends since when they were 7 years old.
+Despite still having a short temper and her buck teeth, Monica is more self-confident.
+Her hair gets a bit longer, and in later editions it gets more realistic.
 She develops a crush for Jimmy Five and ends up in a relationship with him.
 Despite having changed in some ways, she still has an adventurous spirit and continues to use her super strength when necessary.

 Later on, she joins her friends in a crossover with characters by Osamu Tezuka such as Princess Sapphire, Astro Boy and Kimba.